Yiru-Jiao/DriverSpaceInference/README.md

-# Code for "Probabilistic representation for driver space and its inference from urban trajectory data"
+# Code for "Inferring vehicle spacing in urban traffic from trajectory data"

 ## In order to repeat the experiments: